 Do aquarium kits come with gravel?

-Sometimes, but many aquarium kits come with the basics such as a light, a cover, and a filter.
-Some aquarium kits will include a small bag of gravel and a piece of decoration, and others will include water conditioner and/or fish food.
+Sometimes, many aquarium kits come with the basics such as a light, a cover, and a filter.
+Some aquarium kits will include a small bag of gravel and a piece of decoration, and others will include a water conditioner and/or fish food.
 It depends on the type of aquarium kit.

 Should I get a heater for my aquarium kit?